-Shelly LeDoux, M.Ed., Professional Learning Facilitator, Science, K-12 Services
+Shelly LeDoux, Ed.D., Professional Learning Facilitator, Leadership, K-12 Services

 Dana Center Role

-Shelly works within local and state educational systems to foster equity and access for all students in science.
-She exposes teachers and leaders to research-based strategies that nurture students’ intellectual passions and ensure that every student leaves school prepared for success in postsecondary science education and the contemporary workplace.
-Shelly uses current research on science teaching and learning to design, develop, and facilitate professional development for science teachers and leaders.
+Shelly works within local and state educational systems to foster equity and access for all students.
+She exposes teachers, school leaders, and above-school-level leaders to research-based strategies that nurture students’ intellectual passions and ensure that every student leaves school prepared for success in postsecondary education and the contemporary workplace.
+Shelly uses current research on effective and culturally responsive instructional leadership, high-leverage teaching practices, and relevant student learning practices to design, develop, and facilitate professional learning opportunities for educators.
 She collaborates with districts and states to best address their specific concerns at a system level and capitalizes on their unique resources.

 Before Joining the Dana Center